odinuv/web/en/apv/walkthrough/dynamic-page/index.md

 - use variables directly without concatenation.
 - use special whitespace characters (`\n`, `\t`),

-With direct variable use, You can then simply the above example into:
+With direct variable use, You can then simply rewrite the above example into:

 {% highlight php %}
 {% include /en/apv/walkthrough/dynamic-page/variables-3.php %}